lupyuen/lupyuen.github.io/src/flash.md

 1. And explain how it works, in an article?

-Please support my work as a [GitHub Sponsor](https://github.com/sponsors/lupyuen)! 🙏
+Please support my work by becoming my [GitHub Sponsor](https://github.com/sponsors/lupyuen)! 🙏

 # Firmware Image